Creative goal setting for the “exceptional” . . . above and beyond!

 At this point, do not be too concerned with the seemingly “impossibility” of your task.
 Remember, lateral thinking will smash through the “blinkered” thinking that has shackled you in the past.

-It is important to note that your backwards plan may include hurdles that you have absolutely no idea how you are going to get over.
+Your backwards plan may include hurdles that you have absolutely no idea how you are going to get over.
 That’s okay, do the plan anyway and work out how to achieve it once you’ve finished this course

 Step 6 – Engage your inner creativity and bring your goals to life